Review our draft Vision Zero Action Plan!

 With this plan, we commit to Vision Zero, a goal of reaching zero fatalities and serious injuries on local roadways.
+A Comprehensive Safety Action Plan is an analysis and strategy document that provides the City with a clear path forward to improving roadway safety and achieving our Vision Zero goal.

 Vision Zero is a strategy to improve the safety of our roadways and prevent traffic-related deaths and serious injuries.
 It emphasizes proactive and preventive actions to design and plan our roadways to prioritize safety.
 We all make mistakes as we walk, bicycle, and drive from place to place, and those mistakes should not lead to loss of life.